humanmade/authorship/README.md

 ### API design decisions

 There's a lot more to a modern WordPress site than just its theme.
-Data gets created and consumed via its APIs, so these need to be treated as first-class citizens when working with the attributed authors of posts.
+Data gets written to and read from its APIs, so these need to be treated as first-class citizens when working with the attributed authors of posts.

 Authorship provides: